pelavarre/byoverbs/README.md

     ls -1 |vi.py - >ls1.txt
     pbpaste |vi.py - |pbcopy

-By contrast, Classic Vi forces you to name an output File, and then work separately to pipe that output File to where you need it to go
+By contrast, Classic Vim forces you to name an output File, and then work separately afterwards, to pipe that output File to where you need it to go

     ls -1 |vi -
     pbpaste |vi -